dabi07ravi/webscanner/docs/Scenario.md

 3. **Monitoring and Data Storage:**

-   **Leo:** "I'll start with a SQLite database.
-We can store the previous state of each site for change detection."
+   **Leo:** "I'll be working with MongoDB for our data storage.
+We can store the previous state of each site and use built-in MongoDB tools for change detection."

-   **Aiden:** "Perfect.
-Ensure there's a mechanism to flag changes for notifications."
+   **Aiden:** "Great choice.
+Make sure there's an indexing mechanism for rapid searches and to flag changes for notifications."

 4. **Notifications System:**